 2. Fluid Mechanics and Machinery by D. Rama Durgaiah, New age international.

 3. Hydraulic Machines by Banga and Sharma, Khanna publishers

 - 1. Explain the basic properties of fluids. - 2.
 Analyze kinematics of fluids and dynamics of fluid flows. - 3.
-Describe the boundary layer theory and impact of jets. - 4.
-Compare different types of turbines and pumps.
+Describe the boundary layer theory and closed conduit flow.